jonlpersson/ed-latimore/site/_posts/2021-03-07-the-easy-4-step-problem-solving-process.md

 ## Step 3: What do you already know?

 The only way to know if you lack knowledge is by gaining some in the first place.
 All advances and solutions arise from the accumulation and implementation of prior information.
-You must first consider what it is that you already know in the context of the problem of at hand.
+You must first consider what it is that you already know in the context of the problem at hand.

 Isaac Newton once said, "If I have seen further, it is by standing on the shoulders of giants."
 This is Newton’s way of explaining that his advancements in physics and mathematics would be impossible if it were not for previous discoveries.